Botanical name: Lactuca sativa

 - Start seeds indoors 4 to 6 weeks before last spring frost date for earliest crop.

-- Harden off seedlings for about a week, and transplant outside between 1 week before and 2 weeks after last spring frost.
+- Harden off seedlings for about one week, and transplant outside between 2 weeks before and 2 weeks after last spring frost.

 - Leaf lettuce: Plant 4 inches apart.

 - Cos and loose-headed types: Plant 8 inches apart.